Museum of the Gorge, Ironbridge

-The Museum of the Gorge, originally the Severn Warehouse, is one of the ten museums of the Ironbridge Gorge Museum Trust.
+The Museum of the Gorge, originally the Severn Warehouse, is managed by the National Trust and is one of the ten museums to be acquired from the Ironbridge Gorge Museum Trust in 2026.
 It portrays the history of the Ironbridge Gorge and the surrounding area of Coalbrookdale, Shropshire, England.

 History

 The River Severn was a major transport route, especially before the building of the railway.
 Severn trows were used to bring raw materials to the forges of the Gorge and to take the finished goods away.
 At this time, before the management of the river by weirs, water levels in the Severn were highly seasonal.
 During the summer the river was too low to be navigable and so finished goods were held in warehouses until there was once again enough water for passage.